anisayari/Smarties/README.md

 <p align="center">
   <img width="460" height="auto" src="https://media.giphy.com/media/69tPjFPhuRwELvMLpn/giphy.gif">
 </p>
 Did you see this scene in Avengers: Age of Ultron ?
-Our learnable programs work kind similar (without the vilain part, we hope... ):smile:
+Our learnable programs work kind similar (without the vilain part, we hope... :smile: ).
 Our Ai use the most advanced open knowledge base to learn for identifing new categories, and our solution can always learn new related topics.

 ## Getting Started :beginner: